alexwlchan/alexwlchan.net/src/_posts/2019/2019-10-16-adventures-with-concurrent-futures.md

 ---

 I use a lot of Python for scripting, and in particular to perform repetitive tasks.
-A lot of my scripts are a variant off the following:
+A lot of my scripts are a variant of the following:

 ```python
 for task in get_tasks_to_do():